abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 vision---and the same with the processes of hearing, smelling, tasting, touching, and mental activities---they're all burning with passion, aversion, and delusion.
-He then says, "*Evaṃ passaṃ bhikkhave sutva ariyasāvako cakkusmim'pi nibindati---*Seeing thus, the wise, noble disciple becomes dispassionate toward the eye, toward visual objects, toward eye consciousness, toward eye contact, and the feeling that arises with eye contact," and so on through the remaining five senses.
+He then says, "*Evaṃ passaṃ bhikkhave sutva ariyasāvako cakkusmim'pi nibbindati*---Seeing thus, the wise, noble disciple becomes dispassionate toward the eye, toward visual objects, toward eye consciousness, toward eye contact, and the feeling that arises with eye contact," and so on through the remaining five senses.